 Jesus asked, "Who was the man's neighbor?"
 We want to answer that question, "We are the neighbor."
-Whether you live next door or across town, we understand ourselves to be your neighbor and we seek to live into our baptismal pledge to seek and serve Christ in all persons, loving our neighbor as ourself.
+Whether you live next door or across town, we understand ourselves to be neighbors, and we seek to live into the pledge we make in our baptismal covenant to seek and serve Christ in all persons, loving our neighbor as ourself.
 It's how we understand our identity as Christians.
-We invite you to join us in this holy work.
+We welcome you to join us in this holy work.

 We believe God knows our every prayer before we pray it, but we also know the power of prayer.
 Prayer is foundational to our common life, and we pray every day, for those in need, those who are sick or suffering, for the church, the nation and the world.
 We also pray every day for those living in our neighborhood.
 How can we pray for you? email@example.com or 409-385-4371.

 We have returned to in-person worship, subject to some safety precautions.
 We ask you to practice distancing between family groups.
 Members of a family are able to sit together without distancing, but we ask others to maintain a safe (six feet) distance.
 All are asked to wear face coverings, and we will do temperature checks as you arrive.
 We'll have no congregational singing for now, and we will not receive wine at Communion.
 We are also regularly sanitizing surfaces, door handles, etc., for everyone's safety.
 We appreciate your assistance in adhering to these precautions.